raulsiim/elastic-local-cluster/README.md

 # Using this repository
 The intention behind this repository was to be able to spawn ELK local testing environment fast and without any extra hassle.
-This repository contains configuration to run testing ELK clusters on __Docker__
+This repository contains configuration to test ELK clusters on __Docker__

-To start using `docker-compose` configuration provided by this repository it is recommended to clone (`git clone https://github.com/raulsiim/elastic-local-cluster.git`) the repository to a local computer or download the contents of this repo by other means.
+To start using `docker-compose` configuration provided by this repository, it is recommended to clone (`git clone https://github.com/raulsiim/elastic-local-cluster.git`) the repository to a local computer or download the contents of this repo by other means.
 Docker compose configuration is using `logstash` sub-folders, thus the folder (including sub-folders) must be present in the root folder where docker-compose files are copied.

 ## Installing prerequsites